WisTex/Development-Guide-Docs/docs/documentation/knowledge-management-vs-development-management.md

 These questions require different workflows and different priorities.

----

 ## Documentation Is Not a Bug Tracker

 One common mistake is treating documentation work as if it were software development work.

-For example:

 A development team may view a list of one hundred proposed documentation improvements as an overwhelming backlog that must be reduced, prioritized, or eliminated.

-A technical communicator may view the same list as a valuable collection of writing opportunities, future improvements, and potential knowledge assets.
+A technical communicator may view the same list as a valuable collection of future improvements, clarifications, article ideas, and opportunities to improve understanding.

 The same information is interpreted differently because the goals are different.

 A backlog represents unfinished development work.

-A collection of writing ideas represents future opportunities to improve understanding.

----
+Documentation opportunities represent potential improvements to knowledge.

 ## Knowledge Assets Have Long Lifecycles